WHAT DAMAGE CAN A SINKHOLE REALLY DO???

 Most people think that sinkholes in Georgia or anywhere else, are no big deal since they can take years to form and sink.
 Well, here are just some of the things a sinkhole can do:

 - Sinkholes can cause death or injury!
 A loved one can just be walking and down they go!
 Someone walking on your property can trip or fall into your sinkhole and injure themselves.
 No one wants a lawsuit either.
-If someone is injured while on your property as a result of your sinkhole, you are responsible!
+If someone is injured while on your property as a result of your sinkhole, you are responsible no matter who or what caused your sinkhole!
 Sinkholes also have also been reported to cause entire homes to collapse on families like one did in Canada, killing the entire family.
 Click to see article

 - Sinkholes can cause foundation damage.
 As stated before, your whole house could collapse if your sinkhole is ignored.
 Sinkhole remediation is not an option at this point, it's a must!

 - Sinkholes can also cause structural damage to driveways, roads, and bridges.
 Sometimes when sinkholes form under structures like driveways, utility lines can be exposed and this causes a whole new hazard.

 - Sinkholes can destroy pools.
 If a sinkhole is anywhere near a pool, it can cause the pool to crack and leak, sometimes even causing the pool to collapse.

 - Sinkholes can can kill the vegetation in your yard.
 Sinkholes can expose tree roots and cause drought underground with your vegetation's roots.
 Sinkhole remediation can't save the roots of trees and other plants already lost or exposed, but it can save the other plants from the same fate.